 - Reviews of existing guidance in a variety of areas; - Glint and glare assessment experience and industry knowledge; - An overview of available solar reflection studies.

-This guidance document specifically focuses on the UK and Irish markets however the methodologies are deemed applicable for worldwide solar PV development.
+This guidance document is based on knowledge initially gained through analysis within the UK and Irish markets however the methodologies are deemed applicable, and have been used, for worldwide solar PV development.

 Key Receptors